bitnet-io/mateablecoin-24.x/doc/developer-notes.md

 The `--enable-debug` configure option adds `-DDEBUG_LOCKCONTENTION` to the compiler flags.
-You may also enable it manually for a non-debug build by running configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, i.e. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run bitcoind.
+You may also enable it manually for a non-debug build by running configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, i.e. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run mateabled.

-You can then use the `-debug=lock` configuration option at bitcoind startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+You can then use the `-debug=lock` configuration option at mateabled startup or `mateable-cli logging '["lock"]'` at runtime to turn on lock contention logging.
-It can be toggled off again with `bitcoin-cli logging [] '["lock"]'`.
+It can be toggled off again with `mateable-cli logging [] '["lock"]'`.

 ### Assertions and Checks